-The Fifth and Sixth Grade girls age group is for girls primarily entering Fifth and Sixth grades in September.
-Typically they are children who will be 11 years old or younger on July 31 of current year.
+The Fourth and Fifth Grade girls age group is for girls primarily entering fourth and fifth grades in September.
+Typically they are children who will be 10 years old or younger on July 31 of current year.

 Teams are formed and parents should be notified by their coach in Mid to Late August.
 Typically practices will start in late August and continue one and possible two nights a week until early October.
 Practice duration should be no more than 90 minutes.
 Practice night is determined by the coordinators, coach, and field and space availability.
 Games are primarily on Saturday mornings or afternoons, and some Sunday afternoons is possible.
 Season starts the weekend after Labor Day and continues through early to mid November.
 This division will have end of the season playoffs.
 All games and practices are held at Miles Park.